DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

         task: Publish Artifact - docker image
         task: Publish Artifact - helm chart
 #For Each environment
-#If Main Branch build - Deploy to all environments
+#If master or main Branch build - Deploy to all environments
 #If PR or Feature Branch build - Deploy to dev environment only
 stage: Application_CD
 dependsOn: Application_CI